-First we annotate the development set and log it to Rubrix.
+Then we will log records to Rubrix, for which any of the labelling functions triggered a weak label, or for which we have a gold annotation.
 In this way we will be able to quickly visualize any bugs or missing edge cases which may not yet be covered by our labelling functions.